Convent School Hit by Russian Teen Bomber Was Slammed as a ‘Hellish Place’

 Attacks on schools by current and former students have been plaguing Russia since 2014, with many using knives, explosives and guns to carry out violent plans.
 In May, eight students and one teacher were killed at a school in the city of Kazan by a 19-year-old shooter, Ilnaz Galyaviyev.
 The attacker was wearing a mask with the word “God” printed on it.

 Some reports said that Struzhenkov had serious health issues with his thyroid, which would trigger mood swings.
-“I would never say that, this is not true, he was a good athlete, a calm boy; but I saw him the last time in 2018,” Struzhenkov’s street-lifting coach, Philip Savostin told The Daily Beast in a phone interview on Monday.
+“I would never say that, this is not true, he was a good athlete, a calm boy; but I saw him the last time in 2018,” Struzhenkov’s former coach Philip Savostin told The Daily Beast in a phone interview on Monday.

-A pro-Kremlin political technologist, Sergei Markov, told The Daily Beast that he believes there’s a solution to the school violence epidemic sweeping Russia.
+Pro-Kremlin political technologist Sergei Markov told The Daily Beast that he believes there’s a solution to the epidemic of school violence that is sweeping Russia.